A curiously slowly mixing Markov chain: Background

 On the other hand, the bound is sometimes much tighter.
 If $|x|$ or $n - |x|$ is of constant size (meaning that all but a constant number of coordinates in the starting state are all $0$s or all $1$s), then the corollary states that $\chi_x^2(\ell)$ is at most $\left(\frac{1}{2}\right)^\ell$ times a polynomial in $n$, and therefore just $c \log n$ steps will suffice for such states. \end{example}

-\begin{remark} It is of course important to point out that there are many other approaches for proving rates of convergence.
+\begin{remark} It is of course important to point out that there are many other approaches to proving rates of convergence.
 For example, Aldous' bound (\cref{aldousbound}) is proved by coupling, and strong stationary times have also proved useful; see \cite[Chapters 5 and 6]{levinperes} for definitions and references.
 The direct use of Cauchy-Schwarz to bound $\ell^1$ by $\ell^2$ can also be refined, as is done in \cite{teyssierlimitprofile} and \cite{nestoridilimitprofile} in the analysis of limit profiles of reversible Markov chains.
 Other tools include functional inequalities such as the Nash \cite{nashineq}, Harnack \cite{harnack}, and log-Sobolev \cite{logsobolev} inequalities, as well as the emerging work on spectral independence \cite{spectralindependence}.

 Despite all of this, ``bound $\ell^1$ by $\ell^2$ and use eigenvalues'' is still basic and useful.
 In particular, it must be mentioned that one of the advantages of $\ell^2$ bounds is the availability of comparison theory \cite{comparisontheory}.
 If one has a rate in $\ell^2$, then it is often possible to get good rates of closely related chains, such as perturbations of the kernel or more drastic variations.
 (For example, the walk on permutations generated by a single transposition and a single $n$-cycle gets sharp bounds via comparison with random transpositions.)
-This kind of robustness does not seem to be available for other methods of proof. \end{remark}
+This kind of robustness does not seem to be available for other methods of proof.
+Additionally, the chi-square distance also serves to bound other widely used discrepancies, such as the (squared) Hellinger distance and relative entropy